HomeMy WebLinkAboutcoa.lu.ex.ShawSeparationLots23&24from16-22—in V—�Y'-

 additional building site, which is the fourth lot and which con-

-One of the new lots will be purchased by another long term local
+one of the new lots will be purchased by another long term local

 (25 years or so) who will enter into a long-term lease with option